nicholasmeier/CS252WebApp/README.txt

 * * * * * * * * * * * * *

 Project Description :
-Creating a dungeon crawl game using html, js, and Node.JS framework.
+Creating a dungeon crawl game using html, js, NODEJS, and Firebase.
+Game description: Play as a mouse wanting to find cheese and avoid the cats that chase him around.